-Until that recognition is approved, we offer what we hope will soon become our degree program in Writing and the Spirit as a certificate program, allowed under the exemption we have previously secured, as an non-degree granting institution none of whose programs require over $2500.
+Until that recognition is approved, we offer what we hope will soon become degree programs in Writing and Wisdom Literature as certificate programs, allowed under the exemption we have previously secured, as an non-degree granting institution none of whose programs require over $2500.

 Q. Will my employer accept my classes or degree from Perelandra College for practical purposes such as a raise or reimbursement of tuition?

 A. Perhaps.
-The better you can explain the benefits of the classes or program, the more likely they or it will be accepted.
+The better you can explain the benefits of the classes or program, the more likely they will be accepted.
 Should you need help explaining, please let us know.